TUESDAY, SEPTEMBER 17 - WEDNESDAY, SEPTEMBER 18

 John C.L.
 Erve, PhD, DABT, President, Jerve Scientific Consulting, Inc.

 Guangqing Xiao, PhD, Director, DMPK, Sunovion Pharmaceuticals Inc.

 About This Training Seminar:

-This 1.5-day lecture-based interactive seminar, which focuses on small molecule drug metabolism, will begin with a historical background to the origin of the field before reviewing the both well-recognized and more recently discovered drug metabolism
+This lecture-based interactive seminar, which focuses on small molecule drug metabolism, will begin with a historical background to the origin of the field before reviewing the both well-recognized and more recently discovered drug metabolism pathways.

-will be explored.
+explored.
 An overview of the pharmacological properties and functions of drug transporters and some preclinical approaches to investigate drug transport mechanisms will be presented as well as current regulatory guidance on transporters.